The main types of community organisations are:

 Incorporated associations must pay initial and ongoing filing fees.
 In summary:

-- The Associations Act requires certain information about the association’s operation to be reported yearly to the regulator of incorporated associations, Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Affairs Victoria (CAV).
+- The Associations Act requires certain information about the association’s operation to be reported yearly to the regulator of incorporated associations, Consumer Affairs Victoria (CAV).
 The main information is the annual statement.
 The cost of lodging the annual statement depends on the association’s annual revenue.
-As at 1 July 2020, the fees are:
+As at 1 July 2021, the fees are:

 An incorporated association’s rules

-As outlined in ‘Rules or constitution’, above, an association’s rules contain its purpose and internal processes.
+An association’s rules contain its purpose and internal processes.
 The rules are an instruction manual about how an association is to be run.
-In the Associations Act there is a list of matters that must be contained in the rules (e.g. a The steps that need to be followed by someone with a complaint against an organisation, for example an employer, government department or agency.).
+In the Associations Act there is a list of matters that must be contained in the rules (e.g. a grievance procedure).

-Associations that do not require a complex membership structure may find it easier to adopt:
+Associations that do not require a complex membership structure may find it easier to:

-Both sets of rules contain all the matters required under the Associations Act.
+Both sets of rules will contain all the matters required under the Associations Act.

-Incorporated associations: The legal duties of office bearers
+Incorporated associations: The legal duties of office holders

-The legal duties of office bearers, and the penalties for breaching them, are set out in the Associations Act.
+The legal duties of office holders, and the penalties for breaching them, are set out in the Associations Act.

 - to act in good faith and for a proper purpose;